The Tokenization Revolution: What Every REI Needs to Know

 1. Pick one tokenized real estate platform (RealT, Lofty, or Republic) and read through one active offering — operating agreement included.

 2. Compare the projected yield to a REIT paying similar returns.
-Ask yourself: what am I getting for the illiquidity?
+Ask yourself: what am I getting in exchange for the illiquidity?

-3. Check whether the offering is Reg D or Reg A+ — that tells you who's allowed to invest and what protections exist.
+3. Check whether the offering is Reg D or Reg A+ — that tells you who can invest and what protections exist.

 Was this helpful?